On Simultaneous Information and Energy Transmission through Quantum Channels: Private Capacity-Power of a Quantum Channel

 \section{Private Capacity-Power of a Quantum Channel}

 The private capacity of a quantum channel is the maximum rate at which classical information can be sent \emph{reliably} and \emph{privately}; operational definitions and coding theorems are given in prior work \cite{energy_constrained_private_and_quantum_capacity,Devetak2005,Devetak_private}.
 The protocol is shown in Fig.~\ref{fig: Private channel}.
+Along with channel capacity, private capacity has been extensively studied \cite{wilde_book}.
+It is natural to extend how this quantity behaves under energy constraints and properties of private capacity-power functions.
+As the reliability of information transmission is a highly desirable property, one may ask the question: How does reliable transfer of information behave when the goal is to also transmit energy to the receiver as well?